wivest/Natural-Selection/README.md

 > [!NOTE]
 > Project folder is most likely named either `Natural-Selection` or `Natural-Selection-main`

-To launch project you need to select project and click `Run` button.
+To launch project you need to select it and click `Run` button.

 ## Settings